Whose Beliefs Run Your Life?

 I changed my belief, upgraded my mindware/beliefs and as a result, my reality shifted to match my new beliefs and attention.
 It really does happen.

-Every day, I find simple beliefs that impact my life.
+Every day, I find simple beliefs that impact my life—both personal and professional.
 As I shift those beliefs to focus on what I really want, my life shifts to deliver just that.

 You can do the same.